-- Campers shower multiple times a day and will only have one opportunity to wash their clothes during the 2 weeks, so please pack enough clothes to last at least 1 full week

-- Underwear Bring lots of it!
+- Campers shower multiple times a day and will only have one opportunity to wash their clothes during the 2 weeks, so please pack enough clothes to last at least 1 full week - Underwear Bring lots of it!

 - Socks

 - o Try to bring 2 pairs of socks per day

 - Our feet get SO dirty at camp with all the dust and games we play

 - Jacket/Sweater/sweatshirt

 - o It can get chilly in the morning and evening!
 Be sure to bring layers to stay warm and cover up in church

-- Theme nights
+- Theme nights/Color Wars

 - We will let you know the evening themes prior to camp so you are able to dress up with your cabin!

 - Towels

 - o Bring 2!
 1 for showers and 1 for the pool!
-Please write your name on it with a marker
+Please write your name on it in marker

-- A washcloth is helpful as well
+- o A washcloth is helpful as well

 - Rain Gear!

 - o It rains all the time, be sure to bring a raincoat/poncho and rain shoes to stay dry while walking from place to place and participating in activities while in light rain

-- Sunscreen
+- Sunscreen (aerosols are not allowed)

 - Deodorant

 - Shampoo and Conditioner

 - Body wash/soap

 - Hairbrush/comb

 - Toothbrush and toothpaste

 - Bug spray Non-aerosol, 10% max DEET for children 12 and under, 30% max for 13 and up

 - Chapstick

 - Lotion

 - Face wash

 - Feminine products

-- Reusable water bottle
+- Reusable water bottle please label with your camper's name!
+They are one of the most common items in the lost & found

 - We drink LOTS of water at camp

-- Water bottles will be for sale at our bookstore!
+- o Water bottles will be for sale at our bookstore!

-- Pillow, sleeping bag and/or twin sheets, and a blanket
+- Pillow and pillowcase, sleeping bag and/or twin sheets, and a blanket

 - Flashlight

-- Stuffed animal
+- Stuffed animal (if your camper wants to)

 - Laundry bag for dirty clothes (marked with your name)

 - Laundry will be done only once per 2-week session, so pack enough clothing to last at least 1 full week

 - Any medicine you take must be in its original container and given to the nurse at check in

 - Optional: Bible, camera (marked with name), journal, hiking boots (ages 16 and 17), travel games (non-electronic)